Skip to content

 Unicode

-Unicode text can be stored in symbol, byte and character datatypes.
+Unicode text can be stored in symbol, byte list and character list (string) datatypes.

-The display console should have the matching code page set or you will not be able to view the data correctly. e.g. if you store in UTF-8 format, ensure that your code page for the display is also UTF-8.
+The display console should have the matching code page set or you will not be able to view the data correctly.
+For example, if you store in UTF-8 format, ensure that your code page for the display is also UTF-8.

 Table and column names should be plain ASCII.